BrandonLiang/ASR_Punctuation_Capitalization_Numeral/README.txt

     To run:
         - cd into ./bin
         - ./test.sh
-    The arguments are already configured and stored in this script and ./conf/env.sh so there is no need to pass arguments to this script.
+        - The arguments are already configured and stored in this script and ./conf/env.sh so there is no need to pass arguments to this script.
 To change arguments, please refer to ./conf/env.sh and ./bin/test.sh.

 This script essentially finds best lattice path and converts the token ids from the decoded text to actual word tokens using word.txt in language directory, to make the decoding result human-readable.

+The current configuration decodes the test lattice of GMM-HMM model for Version 2.
+To change model, see $MODEL_DIR in ./bin/test.sh.
+To change model version, see $VERSION in ./conf/env.sh.

 The prediction result can be found under ./prediction/${MODEL}/decode_test_rescore/decoded_text.txt